Kyle is a HUGE fan of the Star Wars Lego's ... and once he get

-Kyle builds Star Wars ACR-170 Lego Starfighter
+to build the Star Wars ACR-170 Lego Starfighter in 75 seconds!

 Camera setup shot as Kyle starts assembling the ACR-170 Starfighter